-Trump Tower Was Wiretapped By FBI During Obama Era–To Capture Russian Mob Boss
+Trump Tower Was Wiretapped By FBI During Obama Era To Capture Russian Mob Boss

 — A Once Great Nation (@USARedOrchestra) February 19, 2017

-This operation took place for over a two-year crime span, with over 30 major arrests.
+This operation took place for over a two-year period, resulting in over 30 major arrests.
 Yet, there remains a fugitive at large: Alimzhan Tokhtakhounov.
-According to a three-year old interview with ABC News, Mike Gaeta, the FBI agent that led the investigation claims that Tokhtakhounov is a big deal.
+According to a 3-year-old interview with ABC News, Mike Gaeta, the FBI agent who led the investigation, claims that Tokhtakhounov is a big deal.

 “He is a major player.”

-Known as the “Little Taiwanese,” Tokhtakhounov has been involved in a lot of illegal activities including poker, Hollywood stars and sports, allegedly rigging a 2002 Olympic ice skating competition, which, according to Mother Jones, he was indicted of in the United States.
-Tokhtakhounov has been identified by US Attorney Preet Bharara, who indicted him, as a “vory v zakone or a vor,” the Russian term for the highest level of Russian crime bosses.
-He ran a “high stakes illegal gambling ring” out of Trump Tower.
+Known as the “Little Taiwanese,” Tokhtakhounov has been involved in a lot of illegal activities, including poker, Hollywood stars, and sports.
+He allegedly rigged a 2002 Olympic ice skating competition, which, according to Mother Jones, he was indicted of in the United States.
+Tokhtakhounov has been identified by U.S. Attorney Preet Bharara, who indicted him, as a “vory v zakone or a vor,” the Russian term for the highest level of Russian crime bosses.
+He ran a “high-stakes illegal gambling ring” out of Trump Tower.

 How did he make it happen?
-His “substantial influence in the criminal underworld” sustained this venture at the Trump Tower and he was paid handsomely for it.
-According to the indictment, he really cashed in, earning $10 million dollars in just a couple of months.
-In return, he kept things in order, by occasionally making “explicit threats of violence and economic harm” if any “disputes” ever arose.
+His “substantial influence in the criminal underworld” sustained this venture at the Trump Tower, and he was paid handsomely for it.
+According to the indictment, he really cashed in, earning $10 million in just a couple of months.
+In return, he kept things in order by occasionally making “explicit threats of violence and economic harm” if any “disputes” ever arose.

 Plain-speaking FBI agent Gaeta is clear that Tokhtakhounov is well known in both the business and criminal worlds.